Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Remember – never click on negative search results for your name in Google.
 Clicks could result in the material rising higher up the ranking, or remaining there for longer.
 Any result receiving no clicks before the next crawl is likely to drop down by itself.

 Never reply to a Ripoff Report

 Resist the temptation to reply to the Ripoff Report.
-Doing so only ensures it will rise higher in the Google search results.
+Doing so only ensures it will rise higher in Google search results.

 Our “Reputation Management” advice is free

 Our take on ‘Reputation Management’ has always been that deleting material using valid legal mechanisms is best practice.
 Burying is always second best.
 That’s why we never charge for advice on burying.
-In this case however, at the moment at least, it’s probably the only method to deal with this particular website.
+In this case, however, at the moment at least, it’s probably the only method to deal with this particular website.